Joey Meneses Player Props: Nationals vs. Marlins

-On Friday, Joey Meneses (on the back of going 0-for-4) and the Washington Nationals face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 7:05 PM ET.
+The Washington Nationals, including Joey Meneses (.333 slugging percentage in past 10 games, including zero home run), battle starting pitcher Braxton Garrett and the Miami Marlins at Nationals Park, Saturday at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Astros.
+He had a one-hit performance in his most recent game (1-for-3) against the Marlins.

 Joey Meneses Game Info & Props vs. the Marlins